saffirioandrea/saffirioandrea.github.io/_posts/2019-01-18-honoursproject.md

 date: 2017-09-28 18:15:43 +0200
 categories: uni
 image: "/assets/images/Honours1.jpg"
-description: "Honours project about a different method of controlling multiple character in a TPS shooter"
+thumbnail: "honours-project_thumb.jpg"
+description: >
+  The concept of Extrema Ratio was developed as my Honours Project.
+The purpose of the project was to create an alternative method for controlling multiple protagonist characters.
+The development lasted four months circa.
 gallery:
   - video: https://www.youtube.com/embed/I7q9b8eb9zA
   - image: ""